 could achieve a fast service at reasonable cost acting alone.

-This is where BiGDiG comes in.
-Our aim is to work with all residents
+This is where BiGDiG came in.
+Our aim was to work with all residents

 and businesses in and around Devauden, assisting with grant

 applications, negotiating with suppliers and developing a community-wide